-Once the ventilator is turned on, a selection dial with 12 Vt/BPM pre-set values (Shown in Figure 6) will be displayed on the screen.
+Once the ventilator is turned on, 3 Solid Silhouettes start-up figures (Shown in Figure 6) will be displayed on the screen representing Infant, Child and Adult patient sizes.
+Each size comes with pre-set parameters close to the patient's size to guide the user to select for instant start-up.
 This eliminates the need for a potentially long set up before starting ventilation.

-Start-up selection dial is used during start up only and are not active during ventilation.
+Start-up figures are used during start up only and are not active during ventilation.

-Figure 6 Start-up Selection Dial
+Figure 6 Start-up Figures

-Healthcare providers navigate among these 12 combination settings by rotating the Control Selection Knob (M).
-The parameter setting will be highlighted if it is selected.
-Once the desired setting is selected, the user must confirm the selection by pressing the Control Selection Knob (M) to start ventilation.
-If no selection occurs within 20 seconds, the ventilator will start ventilation with 500/10 setting as its default start-up.
+Healthcare providers navigate among the three start-up figures by rotating the Control Selection Knob (M) and a square cursor will move around the selected figure.
+Once the desired patient size is selected, the user must confirm the selection by pressing the Control Selection Knob

-Press the Control Selection Knob (M) to confirm the patient size selection and connect the patient valve to the patient, the ventilator starts SIMV ventilation with the selected Vt and BPM.
-The default parameters of this mode are listed in Table- 1.
+(M) to start ventilation.
+If no selection occurs within 20 seconds, the ventilator will start ventilation with child setting as its default start-up.
+Press the Control Selection Knob (M) to confirm the patient size selection and connect the patient valve to the patient, the ventilator starts volume controlled A/C V ventilation with default parameters listed in Table 1 depending on the selected patient size (Figure 7).
+User can also pause the ventilation by pressing Pause/ Resume button (H) until all desired parameters are selected.